 You may remember that a few months back, I posted a review of Onpoint Advocacy.
 Well, Next Wave Advocacy is a similar company.
-This is a phone job, but it doesn’t involve sales although it is all outbound calling.
-You are making the calls to interview people about current events and/or political issues from what I’ve read.
-From the website, you will be, “utilizing unscripted conversations to educate citizens about current political issues and help interested constituents get involved in the democratic process.”
+This is a work from home phone job, but it doesn't involve sales although it is all outbound calling.

 How often is payment made?